hugobally/mimiko/README.md

 Using the Spotify recommendation API, you can start from a song you like and explore a graph of related songs.
 In short, it's a visualized playlist !
 It is all persisted on the server, and you can explore other users' playlists.

-*This project is a prototype and is not currently maintained.
+> **_NOTE:_** This project is a prototype and a learning experience, and is not currently maintained.
 However, you can launch it locally by cloning the repo.
-Don't hesitate to reach out if you encounter any issue*
+Don't hesitate to reach out if you encounter any issue

 ## Stack & Post-Mortem/Takeaways